 Hearing aid evaluation

-If your hearing evaluation indicates that you need a hearing aid, an audiologist will discuss which hearing aid options would be most appropriate for you.
+If your hearing evaluation indicates that you need a hearing aid, you will be scheduled for an appointment where an audiologist will discuss which hearing aid options would be most appropriate for you.

 Sometimes testing is done to determine which hearing aid most effectively enhances your level of hearing.